aharonium/opensiddur.org/posts/HTML/prayers/solilunar/everyday/kaddish/kaddish-by-rabbi-daniel-brenner.html.md

 <hr />

-Interpretation of the Ḳaddish by Rabbi Daniel Brenner.
-The wording of the ḳaddish itseld is neither a half-ḳaddish and a bit shorter than the mourners' ḳaddish.
-Text of the ḳaddish in Aramaic adapted slightly to Rabbi Brenner's interpretation. --Aharon Varady
+A paraliturgical reading of a Ḳaddish by Rabbi Daniel Brenner.
+The wording of the ḳaddish itself is neither a half-ḳaddish and a bit shorter than the mourner's ḳaddish.
+Text of the ḳaddish in Aramaic amended to Rabbi Brenner's interpretation. --Aharon Varady

 &nbsp;
 </body>